 Proposals must consider the values and attitudes defined as fundamental in the competition.

 5- PRESENTATION- 10%

 The overall idea must be clearly explained and must include good-quality images.
 High quality of the deliverables is essential.

 Intellectual and industrial property rights

-Participants are responsible for the protection of their design submissions by copyright or patent application, prior to submitting them to the competition.
+Participants are responsible for the protection of their submissions by either copyright, design or patent applications, prior to submitting them to the competition.

-All participants (including the winner/s and finalists) assign to Roca and BCD, the rights for copy, reproduction and publication of the projects submitted to the contest, for all countries in the world and for the maximum period permitted by law in each one of such countries for the purpose of promotion in publications of general interest and/or specialized magazines, as well as on the websites, editions and publications of Roca, and/or BCD Barcelona Design Centre, and also on the contest website.
-Roca will be entitled to assign to third parties, without the previous written consent of the authors, the right of reproduction and publication of the projects submitted by the authors to the contest for the territorial and temporal scope they deem necessary, for the sole and only purpose of promoting the authors projects worldwide.
+All participants (including the winner/s and finalists) assign to Roca and Barcelona Centre de Disseny the rights of reproduction and publication of the paper projects submitted to the contest, for all countries in the world and for the maximum period permitted by law in each one of such countries for the sole and only purpose of promoting the projects in publications of general interest and/or specialized magazines, as well as on the websites, editions and publications of Roca and/or Barcelona Design Centre and also on the contest website.
+Roca will be entitled to assign to third parties, without the previous written consent of the authors, the right of reproduction and publication of the projects submitted by the authors to the contest for the territorial and temporal scope they deem necessary, for the sole and only purpose of promoting the authors paper projects worldwide.

-Exceptionally, participants other than the winner/s and finalists who do not wish to publish their work, they must request it in written form to Roca, before 19 July 2019.
+Exceptionally, participants other than the winner/s and finalists who do not wish to publish their work, must request this in written form to Roca, before 23rd July 2020.